lzwjava/blog-source/original/2025-01-16-microcomputer-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Microcomputer and Interface Technology"
+title: Microcomputer and Interface Technology
-audio: true
 ---

 Here is a list of 100 key points covering various aspects of Microcomputer and Interface Technology based on the self-study outline: